nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. The `TutorTrackerParser` will then create a `AddReminderCommandParser`.
 3. The `AddReminderCommandParser` will then parse the inputs, and creates a `AddReminderCommand`.
 4. The `AddReminderCommand` will then validates the parameters and creates a `Reminder` object.
-5. Assuming that the above steps are all successful, the `LogicManager` will call the `ModelManager`'s `addSchedule()`, then create a `CommandResult` object and return the result.
+5. Assuming that the above steps are all successful, the `LogicManager` will call the `ModelManager`'s `addReminder()`, then create a `CommandResult` object and return the result.
 6. The `Ui` component will detect this change and update the GUI.

 ![Sequence Diagram of Add Reminder](images/reminder/ReminderSequenceDiagram.png)